Defra-Data-Science-Centre-of-Excellence/ggfbs/README.md

 Here we set the `legend_hide` argument to `TRUE` within `fbs_lineplot()` and create two annotation layers, allowing us to finely control the position and size of the label.
-Additionally, to ensure consistency with our theme, we use the `govuk_cols()` helper function to match the colours of the text to those of the lines.
+Additionally, to ensure consistency with our theme, we use the `gss_cols()` helper function to match the colours of the text to those of the lines.

 ``` r
 p3 <- plot_data %>%